theforeman/theforeman.org/sponsors.md

 ### Enrico Bartz

-Thank you to Enrico, who provided ARM and ARM64 could servers for our package build system.
+Thank you to Enrico, who provided ARM and ARM64 cloud servers for our package build system.

 ### Stephen Wood